Particular/docs.particular.net/servicecontrol/creating-config-file.md

 In version 1.5.* and below, ServiceControl stores only the bodies of audit messages that are smaller than 100Kb.

 NOTE: This setting is not available in versions 4.4 and higher.
-It is still supported in Audit instance via [ServiceControl.Audit/MaxBodySizeToStore](/servicecontrol/audit-instances/creating-config-file.md#performance-tuning-servicecontrol-auditmaxbodysizetostore) setting
+It is still supported in Audit instances via [ServiceControl.Audit/MaxBodySizeToStore](/servicecontrol/audit-instances/creating-config-file.md#performance-tuning-servicecontrol-auditmaxbodysizetostore) setting

 Type: int